gmelsby/boat-api/documentation.md

 \newpage
 # Edit Load with PUT
 ## PUT /loads/:loadId
 Edits load with passed-in id.
 Requires all required attributes in request body.
 Cannot change carrier.
+Loads are not a protected resource, so no authentication is required.

 ## Request
 ### Path Parameters